nilforooshan/nilforooshan.github.io/publications.md

 Publications
 ============

+* **Nilforooshan, M.A.** 2022.
+A new computational approach to Henderson's method of computing the inverse of a numerator relationship matrix. *Livest.
+Sci.* In Press.
 * **Nilforooshan, M.A.**, and H. Jorjani.
 2022.
 INVITED REVIEW: A quarter of a century&mdash;International genetic evaluation of dairy sires using MACE methodology. *J. Dairy Sci.* 105(1): 3--21. <a href="https://doi.org/10.3168/jds.2021-20927" target="_blank">doi:10.3168/jds.2021-20927</a>
 * Saavedra-Jiménez, L.A., R. Ramírez-Valverde, R. Núñez-Domínguez, A. Ruíz-Flores, J.G.
 García-Muñiz, and **M.A.
 Nilforooshan**.
 2021.
 Effect of two phantom parent grouping strategies on the genetic evaluation of growth traits in Mexican Braunvieh cattle. *Rev. Mex.
 Cienc.
 Pecu.* 12(3): 878-892. <a href="https://doi.org/10.22319/rmcp.v12i3.5562" target="_blank">doi:10.22319/rmcp.v12i3.5562</a>
 * Harris, B., E. Reynolds, C. Couldrey, **M.A.
 Nilforooshan**, A. Winkelman, and R. Sherlock.
 2021.
 Genomic evaluations for crossbreed dairy cattle. *J. Dairy Sci.* 104(Supplement 1): 356. <a href="https://www.adsa.org/Portals/0/SiteContent/Docs/Meetings/2021ADSA/ADSA2021_Abstracts.pdf" target="_blank">S148</a>.